Angular2Guy/AngularPwaMessenger/README.md

-# AngularPwaMessenger
+# This is an example of a Progressive Web Application(PWA) with Angular, Spring Boot and MongoDb.

 Author: Sven Loesekann

-Technologies: PWA, Angular, Angular-Cli, Angular-Material, Typescript, Spring Boot, Java, Spring Webflux, MongoDB, Maven, Docker
+Technologies: PWA, WebRtc, WebSocket(Frontend, Backend), Angular, Angular-Cli, Angular-Material, Typescript, Spring Boot, Java, Spring Webflux, MongoDB, Maven, Docker

 ## Articles
 * [An Angular PWA From Front-End to Backend: Sign In and Add Contacts](https://angular2guy.wordpress.com/2021/07/31/an-angular-pwa-from-front-end-to-backend-sign-in-and-add-contacts/)